 Minimizes Pressure Ulcers

-This figure gauges the percent of long-term stay residents which suffered from pressure ulcers .
-We bake this statistic into both nursing and long-term care grades.
+This figure gauges the percentage of long-term care patients that suffer from pressure ulcers .
+We factor in this statistic in computing both nursing and long-term care grades.

 Minimizes Serious Falls

 In Arlington Care Center, 1.49% of Patients had Serious Falls

 This datapoint indicates the percentage of long-term patients who had falls which resulted in major injury.
 Falls can happen for a variety of reasons, but excessive numbers of falls could be a sign of lower levels of patient supervision.

 In Arlington Care Center, 0.6% of Patients had UTIs